scimad/scimad.github.io/2020-challenge.md

 permalink: /2020-challenge/
 ---

-# I want to improve my mathematics and physics skills and knowledge!
+# I want to improve my physics, mathematics and  programming skills and knowledge!

-So, I am going to solve at least 5 physics / mathematics problems every week for 52 weeks, no matter what.
+So, I am going to solve at least 5 physics / mathematics / programming problems every week for 52 weeks, no matter what.

 Problems from each week will follow.